edoatley/country-api/docs/LAMBDA_EXECUTION_ROLE_SETUP.md

 # Lambda Execution Role Setup

-This guide explains how to create the IAM execution role that your Lambda function uses to access AWS services like DynamoDB and CloudWatch Logs.
+This guide explains how the IAM execution role that your Lambda function uses to access AWS services like DynamoDB and CloudWatch Logs is created and managed.

 ## Overview

 The Lambda execution role is **different** from the GitHub Actions deployment role:
 - **GitHub Actions Role**: Used by GitHub Actions to deploy/update the Lambda function
 - **Lambda Execution Role**: Used by the Lambda function itself to access AWS services at runtime

+## Automatic Creation (Recommended)

+The deployment workflow automatically creates the Lambda execution roles if they don't exist. **You don't need to create them manually** unless you want to customize them.

+The workflow will:
+1. Check if the role exists (`country-service-lambda-execution-staging` or `country-service-lambda-execution-production`)
+2. If it doesn't exist, create it with:
+   - Trust policy allowing Lambda service to assume it
+   - Permissions for DynamoDB table access
+   - Permissions for CloudWatch Logs
+3. Use the role ARN when creating the Lambda function

+**Note**: If you want to use a custom role, you can still provide `LAMBDA_EXECUTION_ROLE_ARN_STAGING` or `LAMBDA_EXECUTION_ROLE_ARN_PRODUCTION` secrets, and the workflow will use those instead of creating new ones.

+## Manual Creation (Optional)

 ## Step 1: Create IAM Role for Lambda Execution